- Understanding Different Attachment Styles: A Guide to Better Relationships - February 20, 2024

 How Do These Treatment Goals for Grief Tie Into Your Grieving Process?

-The Grief Recovery Center aims to develop a working relationship with our clients to accept and express all the feelings related to grief.
+The Grief Recovery Center in Houston, TX aims to develop a working relationship with our clients to accept and express all the feelings related to grief.
 Grief therapy may offer the mourner a safe place to work through any anger, guilt, or other emotions that come along with losing a loved one.
 A bond will be developed to offer support to the bereaved as time passes.
-If you have recently experienced a loss that makes grieving challenging to cope with alone, you can contact us at the Grief Recovery Center for more info today.
+If you have recently experienced a loss that makes grieving challenging to cope with alone, you can contact us for more info today.